 🇹🇭 Entry requirements for Thailand

-- Visa: Valid visa, check out this site if you are exempted or not.
+- Visa: Check out this site if you are exempted or not.
 The visa application must be submitted online (e-visa) not less than 3 weeks prior to the expected date of departure.

 - Covid test: A negative PCR test result issued within 72 hours before departure is required.